apiflask/apiflask/docs/usage.md

     return ''
 ```

-!!! warning "The `@output` decorator can only used once"
+!!! warning "The `@output` decorator can only use once"

-    You can only defined one main success response for your view function,
+    You can only define one main success response for your view function,
     which means you can only use one `@output` decorator.
 If you want to
     add more alternative responses for a view in the OpenAPI spec, you can
-    use the `@doc` decorator and pass a list to `responses` argument.
+    use the `@doc` decorator and pass a list to the `responses` parameter.
     For example:

     ```python hl_lines="4"
     @app.put('/pets/<int:pet_id>')
     @input(PetInSchema)